devnull-cz/c-prog-lang/modules/array-intro.md

 If the array size is omitted the compiler will compute the size from the the number of initializers.
 So, you can just do the following.

-Note that if you need your array to contain only those elements in the initialization, then omitting the array size is the way to go to avoid errors as in changing the initialization and forgetting to update the array size.

 ```C
 short array[] = { 1, 2, 3 };
 ```

+Note that if you need your array to contain only the elements in the initialization, omitting the array size is the way to go to avoid errors as in changing the initializer while forgetting to update the array size.

 - the `sizeof` operator on array always gets **the array size in bytes**.
 It will **not** get size of the array in elements.

   	- to get the number of elements in an array, you must divide the array size in bytes by the size of its element.
+Always use `0`, see below on why.

 ```C
 int a[5];